-In our experience, there are two kinds of dental patients: 1. those who are afraid of discomfort and want to avoid it at all costs; 2. those who want a bit of soreness to “prove” that their cleaning was thorough.
+In our experience, there are two kinds of dental patients: 1. those who are afraid of discomfort and want to avoid it at all costs; 2. those who want a bit of soreness or tooth sensitivity to “prove” that they had a thorough cleaning.

 If one of these sounds like you, we want to talk to you about what level of comfort it’s realistic to expect during a dental exam (TL;DR, more than you think, but not total bliss), and whether discomfort and thoroughness really do go together (actually, no!).

-One reason: over-brushing at home.
-“A lot of our patients have very healthy teeth,” says Dr. Schlenoff, “but may be very aggressive when brushing.”
+“A lot of our patients have very healthy teeth,” says Dr. Schlenoff, Tend’s Head of Clinical Development, “but may be very aggressive when brushing.”
 Overly-vigorous brushing at the gumline can lead to thinner gum tissue and “a tiny bit of gum recession.”
 This can leave some tooth exposed that’s not protected by enamel.
-And without that protective layer, your tooth will naturally be more sensitive during exams.
+And without that protective layer, your tooth will naturally be more sensitive during or after exams.

-If you’re not sore, and that seems weird…
+If you’re not sore after your dental cleaning, and that seems weird…

 If you’ve been to other dentists, you may have internalized the idea that exams = pain.
-You may have even convinced yourself that pain is the only way to know you’ve had a good cleaning.
-But it turns out that when you take the latest tooth-cleaning technology and put it in the hands of skilled staff whose top priority is your comfort, it makes for a much more soothing experience.
+You may have even convinced yourself that pain is the only way to know you’ve had a deep cleaning.
+But it turns out that when you take the latest teeth cleaning technology and put it in the hands of skilled staff whose top priority is your comfort, it makes for a much more soothing experience.

-“We use ultrasonic scalers,” explains Dr. Schlenoff, referring to the instruments Tend hygienists use to remove plaque and tartar from teeth.
+“We use ultrasonic scalers,” explains Dr. Schlenoff, referring to the instruments Tend hygienists use during the cleaning process to remove plaque and tartar from teeth.
 “Ultrasonic” means the scaler uses soundwaves to blast buildup off your teeth.
 And since ultrasonic scalers vibrate faster than traditional scalers, they’re more precise and less painful.

-This means that you’ll likely be more comfortable during your cleanings than you were before.
+This means that you’ll likely be more comfortable during your cleanings than you were at your last dentist’s office.
 And that your teeth will also be just as clean, if not cleaner.
 So if you think you’re supposed to feel sore afterward, you may be sorely disappointed.
 (Sorry, we had to!)

 A dental exam that’s so much more than routine